brzpegasus/ember-bloggr/grunt/README.md

 # Ember Bloggr App with Grunt

-This application structure and configuration closely mirrors the skeleton provided by [Yeoman's Ember Generator](https://github.com/yeoman/generator-ember).
+This application structure and configuration closely mirror the skeleton provided by [Yeoman's Ember Generator](https://github.com/yeoman/generator-ember).

  - Uses [Grunt](http://gruntjs.com/) to manage all development and build tasks
  - Uses [Bower](http://bower.io/) to manage third-party dependencies